Contrasting Cybin (CLXPF) & Its Rivals

 |2.45

-Cybin presently has a consensus price target of $10.50, suggesting a potential upside of 1,019.64%.
-As a group, “Holding & other investment offices” companies have a potential upside of 69.35%.
-Given Cybin’s stronger consensus rating and higher probable upside, research analysts plainly believe Cybin is more favorable than its competitors.
+Cybin currently has a consensus price target of $10.50, suggesting a potential upside of 1,041.18%.
+As a group, “Holding & other investment offices” companies have a potential upside of 68.51%.
+Given Cybin’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Cybin is more favorable than its rivals.

 Summary